godotengine/godot-docs/tutorials/export/exporting_for_android.rst

     If you're looking to compile export template binaries from source instead, read :ref:`doc_compiling_for_android`.

-Exporting a project to Android has fewer requirements than compiling the Godot source code to Android.
+Exporting for Android has fewer requirements than compiling Godot for Android.
 The following steps detail what is needed to set up the Android SDK and the engine.

 .. attention::